Frequently Asked Questions

 May I visit my student during VSA?
 Due to a rather packed student schedule, we respectfully request that families remain off campus while VSA is in session.
 However, during sessions that include weekends, families may sign their students out on Sunday mornings.
 See your student’s welcome packet for details.

 Can VSA accommodate dietary restrictions?
 Yes, in most cases, with adequate prior notice.

 Are medical services available?
-In the event that students need medical attention, a staff member will accompany them to the Vanderbilt Student Health Center or the Monroe Carell Jr. Children’s Hospital at Vanderbilt, depending on the situation and time of day.
-Both facilities are nearby.
+In the event that students need medical attention, a staff member will accompany them to a nearby medical facility.
 The staff member will stay with the student until the situation is resolved.
 The Vanderbilt Summer Academy office will contact parents and/or guardians and will keep them informed of the situation.
 VSA also has established procedures for the handling of routine medications.
 Details will be provided upon admission to the program.

 How does VSA determine financial aid eligibility/awards?
 Eligibility for financial aid and the financial aid award amount are determined based on financial need.
 Families must submit their most recent federal tax return, the completed financial aid application, and any other documents that might prove helpful in order to demonstrate need.
 We will contact you shortly thereafter with the award amount.
 All admissions decisions for VSA are need-blind.
 No commitment to the program is required until you receive your financial aid decision and subsequent tuition balance.

 I am applying for financial aid.
 Should I send the financial aid application along with my student’s application for admission?
 When applying for admission to VSA, be sure to indicate, when prompted, that you will be applying for financial aid.
 You will complete the admissions application and submit it (online) or mail it (paper application) along with the $40 application fee.
 You can fill out the financial aid application and mail/email/fax it along with any relevant documents to our office.